 Domain-general effects

-While subjective interpertations of ambiguity were susceptible to load type, the underlying cognitive-motor dynamics (i.e., maximum deviations) of these decisions were more susceptible to more domain-general cognitive load demands.
+While subjective interpretations of ambiguity were susceptible to load type, the underlying cognitive-motor dynamics (i.e., maximum deviations) of these decisions were more susceptible to more domain-general cognitive load demands.
 That is, maximum deviations varied as a function of low compared to high cognitive load, but not when the emotional properties of the load changed.
 Specifically, there was evidence that high cognitive loads of any type result in larger maximum deviations.
 In two-choice designs, maximum deviations are often conceptualized as a measure of response competition for ultimately unchosen responses or the degree of uncertainty during the response process (Calcagni, Lombardi, & Sulpizio, 2017; Freeman, Dale, & Farmer, 2011; Hehman, Stolier, & Freeman, 2015).
 The tendency for indviduals to be more drawn towards an unselected response may reflect a type of distraction effect (Spivey, Grosjean, & Knoblich, 2005).
 This mirrors effects seen in the cognitive load literature, where high cognitive loads lead to deficits in the ability to filter out task-irrelevant information (Lavie, Hirst, de Fockert, & Vidling, 2004).
 Although Mattek and colleagues (2016) did not observe a main effect of cognitive load on the deviations of response trajectories, there was a disruptive effect on participants tendency to show smaller deviations for their modal response (i.e., a response consistent with their general tendency or bias).
 At the least, high cognitive load appears to interfere with typical mouse-based response trajectories during resolution of emotional ambiguity.

 Previous work has shown that emotional ambiguity resolution relies on a domain-general task control network called the cingulo-opercular network (Neta et al., 2013); though speculative, the cognitive loads may have taxed these resources, as this network is recruited in response to many types of ambiguity (Neta et al., 2013; Neta et al., 2014; Sterzer, Russ, Preibisch, & Kleinschmidt, 2002; Thompson-Schill, D’Esposito, Aguirre, & Farah, 1997).
 Other neuroimaging work supports the notion that cognitive loads would preoccupy resources in the cingulo-opercular network; for instance, regions in the network (i.e., anterior cingulate cortex and anterior insula) regularly show activity increases during cognitively demanding tasks, such as those requiring increased attention and control (Duncan & Owen, 2000; Nee, Wager, & Jonides, 2007).
 As such, the demands induced during high cognitive load, regardless of the emotional properties of the load, likely increased demands in this network.
 Ultimately, this increase in demands for this domain-general network are one explanation for the observed increase in response competition (i.e., maximum deviations) during high cognitive loads.